 In January 2015, we published the final findings of our cash savings market study and our proposed remedies.
-The final findings set out our conclusions on the effectiveness of competition in the cash savings market.
-Our proposed remedies, on which we are seeking comments, set out how we intend to intervene in the market to make competition work better for consumers.
+The findings set out our conclusions on the effectiveness of competition in the cash savings market.
+Our remedies set out how we intended to intervene in the market to make competition work better for consumers.

 Scope and our approach

 We focused on interest-bearing cash savings accounts.
 We covered seven main types of savings accounts – easy access accounts, fixed term bonds, cash Individual Savings Accounts (ISAs) with no term, fixed term cash ISAs, notice accounts, children's accounts and regular savings accounts.

 We gathered evidence by collecting and analysing data from firms, requesting views from stakeholders, commissioning a consumer survey, conducting a randomised controlled trial and commissioning a report on international comparisons.

 The cash savings market is not working well for many consumers:

 - Providers have significant amounts of consumers' savings balances in accounts opened more than five years ago, yet these accounts pay lower interest rates than those opened more recently.

 - Providers need to improve the transparency of their practices as little information is currently being given to consumers about alternative products.

 - Consumers are put off switching by the expected hassle and perceived low gains from opening another account.
 80% of easy access accounts have not been switched in the last three years.